Browse by Medical Category

 One major roadblock for the therapeutic use of iPSCs has been the fact that integrating viruses were initially used to deliver the reprogramming genes to cells, resulting in genetically altered iPSCs.
 By using adenoviruses expressing the reprogramming factors transiently in cells, we were able to produce the first iPSCs devoid of any viral elements and thus any genetic manipulation.
-More recently, we have developed a reprogrammable mouse carrying a single doxycycline-inducible cassette with the four reprogramming genes in all tissues.
-We are employing this system to perform genetic and chemical screens to identify molecules important during the reprogramming process as well as for comparative studies between iPSCs and embryonic stem cells.
+In addition to eliminating a potential roadblock to the therapeutic application of iPSC technology, this finding allowed us to compare unaltered iPSCs to genetically matched embryonic stem cells, which represent the gold standard for pluripotent stem cells.
 For example, we discovered that the Dlk1- Dio3 imprinted gene cluster is aberrantly silenced by hypermethylation in many iPSC lines, which correlates with their impaired developmental potential.
-We recently showed that ascorbic acid treatment prevents aberrant silencing, thus providing the ﬁrst small compound that improves the quality of iPSCs.
-Furthermore, our lab is investigating the role of three-dimensional chromatin structure in pluripotency and reprogramming by using circular chromosome conformation capture (4C)-sequencing.
-This work revealed an unexpectedly complex interaction network of the Nanog locus with rest of the genome, which is critical for the maintenance and establishment of pluripotency (see also caption image).
+We recently extended this study to human cells, demonstrating that isogenic, vector-free iPSCs are equivalent to human embryonic stem cells.
+These results indicated that genetic background and reprogramming method are major contributors of transcriptional and epigenetic variation in human pluripotent stem cell lines.

-In addition, we are interested in studying the role of Sox2 in adult tissues.
+In a separate line of investigation, we are studying the role of Sox2 in adult tissues.
 While Sox2 has been mostly interrogated in the context of pluripotent stem cells and cellular reprogramming, recent data suggest that it may play important functions in adult tissues as well.
 For example, Sox2 is essential for neural stem cell maintenance, and its coding region is ampliﬁed in lung and esophageal cancer, thus implicating Sox2 in adult tissue regeneration and tumorigenesis.
 We have identiﬁed Sox2-expressing cells in several adult tissues where it has not previously been characterized, including squamous epithelia lining the stomach, anus and cervix as well as in testes, lens and glandular stomach.
 Unexpectedly, we discovered that Sox2 functions as a tumor suppressor in a mouse model of stomach cancer, which may have important therapeutic implications given its role as an oncogene in other tissues.
 Future work in the lab is aimed at further understanding the molecular and functional role of Sox2 and Sox2+ cells in stomach homeostasis and using mouse and human cells.